Ledecka makes history with double gold in skiing and snowboarding

 Life will never be the same for Ledecka.
 As she waited among reporters for her press conference to begin, she charmingly put her hand up to ask the silver and bronze medalist how they felt.

 As was the case following her super-G victory, the Czech conducted her post-race interviews while wearing her goggles.
-Her reason for doing so was just as it was seven days ago: she did not have time to put make-up on.
+Her reason for doing so was just as it was seven days ago: she did not have time to put on make-up.

 But perhaps it is her way of hiding from the glare of the spotlight which will now focus on her at full wattage.